Department of Health

 How the program supports recommendations

-Children in care are subject to a Protection Order under the Children, Youth and Family Act 2005.
+Children and young people in care are subject to a Protection Order under the Children, Youth and Family Act 2005.
 There are provisions in the Act that enable the children and young people to undergo a health assessment without parental and/or carer consent being provided.
 However, best practice is for Child Protection to keep parents and/or carers informed and consulted wherever possible.

 Following the initial triage, screening and assessment, treatment may be recommended.
 Consent will be required from the relevant person holding parental responsibility for the child to commence treatment.